Mastering the Password Reset: Best Practices with Common Pitfalls and Solutions for Enhanced Security

 Algorithms like MD5, once considered secure, have been compromised and are no longer suitable for password storage.
 Modern standards recommend using strong hashing functions like Argon2 or bcrypt.
 These algorithms are computationally expensive, making it significantly harder for attackers to crack passwords through brute force.

-You might wonder why bcrypt is preferred over SHA-256 or SHA-512.
+You might wonder why bcrypt is preferred over simpler hashes like SHA-256 or SHA-512.
 The key lies in computational resistance.
-SHA-256 and SHA-512 can be accelerated using specialized hardware like GPUs, reducing their effectiveness against brute-force attacks.
-Bcrypt, on the other hand, is specifically designed to be resistant to hardware acceleration
+General-purpose hash functions such as SHA-256 and SHA-512 can be accelerated using specialized hardware like GPUs, reducing their effectiveness against brute-force attacks.
+Bcrypt, on the other hand, is specifically designed to be resistant to hardware acceleration.

-For a deeper understanding of the nuances between different hashing algorithms, refer to this StackExchange answer.
+For a deeper understanding of the nuances between different hashing algorithms and hashing best practice, refer to our blog post on Password Hashing & Salting.

 Don't Forget to Set an Expiration on Access Tokens